faasm/faasm/docs/kubernetes.md

 inv k8s-deploy --ibm
 ```

-Once everything has started up, you can get the relevant URLs as follows (on the master node):
+Once everything has started up, you can get the relevant URLs as follows (on the master node), then populate your
+`~/faasm/faasm.ini` file as described below.

+## Config file

+To avoid typing in hostnames and ports over and over, you can populate a section of your `~/faasm/faasm.ini` file.
+To get the values, run `./bin/knative_route.sh` which should print out something like:

 ```
-./bin/knative_route.sh
+[Kubernetes]
+invoke_host = ...   # Usually the IP of your master node
+inoke_port = ...    # E.g. 31380
+upload_host = ...   # IP of the upload service
+upload_port = ...   # Usually 8002
 ```

-From here you need to note the invocation IP and port.
+You can then copy-paste this.

 ## Uploading functions